jamesljohnson3/link-sdk-sample-project/README.md

 Use the Embedded Link solution to benefit from a pre-built code component that melds best practices together with our extensive experience in building authorization flows, while seamlessly embedding it into your webpage or front-end application.

-Codat's Embedded Link is a React component that neatly sits in your front-end code, can be deployed in a matter of minutes, and enables you to go live within the same day.
+Codat's Embedded Link is a React component that neatly sits in your front-end code, can be deployed in a matter of minutes.

 We built Embedded Link to be flexible so that you can integrate and initialize it in any way you want, and provide the user with a native feel of your authorization journey.